Bikas0/Minutes-of-Meetings-from-Audio-and-Video/README.md

 <h1>Minutes of Meetings from Audio and Video</h1>

-An automated solution for generating meeting minutes from audio and video files using state-of-the-art AI technologies.
-This project utilizes OpenAI's Whisper for transcription and GPT-4 for generating structured meeting summaries.<br>
+An automated solution for generating meeting minutes from audio and video files using state-of-the-art (SOTA) AI technologies.
+This project utilizes OpenAI's Whisper for transcription and LLM for generating structured meeting summaries.<br>
 <h6>Example of the MOM</h6>

 ![MOM](https://github.com/user-attachments/assets/fd2cdbbd-e96a-41ef-acd4-01592f716701)